nettitude/zeropress/README.md

 # zeropress

-A dumb script for finding dumb coding errors in WordPress plugins
+A dumb script for finding dumb coding errors and web shells in PHP.

 Essentially this is a list of grep statements that I frequently use for code reviewing PHP applications, wrapped in a bunch of python.
 The main use case for this script is to find vulnerable WordPress plugins, and there is a mode which will automatically scrape and download from the official popular plugins site, scanning each plugin that it downloads.
-You can also just point the script at any directory and it will simply scan that directory.
+You can also just point the script at any directory and it will simply scan that directory, which works well for a first pass in a code review or for hunting web shells in incident response.

 This is not a code analyser.
 It doesn't parse any PHP and will produce a lot of false positives.
 This is intended just to find easy to spot errors which you can then investigate further.